ebenimeli/ict3/docs/contents/ai/terms.md

 ## Supervised Learning

 Supervised learning is a type of machine learning that involves training an algorithm using labeled data, where the desired output is known.

+> Today we’re going to teach John Green Bot how to tell the difference between donuts and bagels using supervised learning!
+Supervised learning is the process of learning WITH training labels, and is the most widely used kind of learning with it comes to AI - helping with stuff like tagging photos on Facebook and filtering spam from your email.
+We’re going to start small today and show how just a single neuron (or perceptron) is constructed, and explain the differences between precision and recall.
+Next week, we'll build our first neural network.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/4qVRBYAdLAo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Training Data